bxparks/AceSegment/README.md

 This is the recommended way of drawing the bit patterns to the LED display.

-The calling code sets up an interrupt service routine which calls `Renderer::renderField()` at exactly the periodic frequency needed to achieve the desired frames per second and fields per second.
+The calling code sets up an interrupt service routine which calls `SegmentDisplay::renderField()` at exactly the periodic frequency needed to achieve the desired frames per second and fields per second.